Bubblemelon/Win32-Games/docs/about.md

-# Hello
+# About

-Thanks for visiting my notes 😄
+Hello!
+Thank you for visiting my notes 😄

 ## Purpose
 To read my Win32 notes other than on Google Docs and to have a central place to store and display these notes.